brittanyjat/breed101/README.md

 #### March 16, 2018
 1. Created /explore route
     - trying to figure out the best way to filter through all attributes.
+---

+#### March 17, 2018
+1. Got filter on Explore component working!
+    - Added buttons to filter section.
+Button color depends on if that attribute has been selected or not.
+    - When button is clicked, the value is sent to redux and filtered throught underscore.js
+    - Reset button restores all breeds to Explore component
+    - Need to figure out a way to remove filters rather than resetting all data.